Augusta National has Sunday unlike any other at Masters

 Rose Zhang won the fourth edition Saturday in a playoff.
 She was under the oak tree by the clubhouse the next day and one kid exclaimed, “There’s Rose Zhang!”

 An hour earlier, former Masters champion Jordan Spieth teed off for a practice round with his brother, Steve, who played basketball at Brown.
-Still to arrive was Tiger Woods, the five-time champion and star of the show even in a year divided by Saudi-funded LIV Golf.
+It wasn’t until midafternoon that Tiger Woods arrived, the five-time champion and star of the show even in a year divided by Saudi-funded LIV Golf.

+Woods visited briefly on the range with Masters Chairman Fred Ridley before heading onto the golf course, as quiet as the course will be all week.

 Spieth, O’Meara and defending champion Scottie Scheffler were among Masters champions who handed out awards to the various age divisions for boys and girls who won the driving, chipping and putting competitions, plus the overall winners.